passport/www.passportjs.org/books/tutorials/password/prompt.md

 </form>
 ```

 Refresh the page.
-We've now got a login page that prompts the user for their
+The app now has a signin page that prompts the user for their
 username and password.
-Next, we will [verify the username and password](../verify/).
+Next, you will [verify the username and password](../verify/).